 While the festivities aren’t exactly calm, it’s still a far cry from the frenzied water fight.
 Definitely a welcome change for those who want to join the festival without getting soaked from head to toe.
 Local food stalls line the streets and once you refuel, you can enjoy some midway-style games and watch cultural performances as well as Miss Songkran Beauty Pageants.

 Now you know all that Songkran Festival has to offer.
-If you aren’t into the wild Thai Water Festival, you can always go traditional and experience blissful calm of Thai New Year at temples.
-Sawasdee Pi Mai (Happy New Year) and Happy Songkran 2018!
+Since we may not able to join the wild Thai Water Festival this year, you can always go traditional and experience blissful calm of Thai New Year at temples.
+Sawasdee Pi Mai (Happy New Year) and Happy Songkran 2020!

 P.S.
 Many more local experiences await during Thai festivals and holidays.
 Check out our guide to public holidays and festivals in Thailand.